 As you become a seasoned business traveler, it will get easier, and your checklist will change.
 Think of it as a work in progress to alleviate any stress related to packing or not knowing what to bring.
 For those of you working as HR or office managers guiding others to prepare for their business trips, it’s important to have your own comprehensive checklist that can easily be shared with your travelers, to make things easier and more productive.

 Once you’ve made a comprehensive checklist for your business trip, you can fine tune as you go.
 Create a digital version of the checklist so that you can virtually check off as you go, and you don’t waste paper printing it out.
-You may consider creating separate checklists for each kind of business trip: short or long, multi-destination, international, winter business trip, or for a summer business trip, to make it easier.
+You may consider creating separate work trip checklists for each kind of business trip: short or long, multi-destination, an international business travel checklist, winter business trip, or for a summer business trip, to make it easier.
 Review the list and see what will be necessary prior to packing.